Zerf/RCLootCouncil-MoP/README.md

 ### Known bugs: ###

 Pressing enter on note after already needing/passing the item gives a lua error

-Ranks do not display properly in the voting frame (curently string is empty, ml_core.lua -> Line 91)

 Item listing (tabs, left side) in the VotingFrame sometimes appear at the last position of the frame, not current.\
 This also affects the loot history on the frame.